AvaloniaUI/avalonia-docs/docs/tutorials/todo-list-app/add-item-buttons.md

 </UserControl>
 ```

-Run the application and click <mark style="color:green;">**Add Item**</mark>.
+Run the application and click **Add Item**.
 You should now see that the OK button is only enabled when there is some text in the description input.

 <div style={{textAlign: 'center'}}>
   <img src="../../.gitbook/assets/image (21) (2).png" alt=""/>